October 2026 at Disney World: Crowd Calendar & Info

 October is when fall crowds start accelerating due to it being the main month of Halloween, school fall breaks, plus conventions and other group events.
 This makes it a stark contrast to September.
 Despite this, it’s still a good time to visit thanks to the weather, festivities, and new attractions, entertainment, and nighttime spectaculars all debuting.

 Suffice to say, October crowds have ballooned at Walt Disney World in recent years.
 This is due to a combination of the secret getting out, people postponing summer vacations for better pricing, more schools having longer fall breaks, Walt Disney World doing more convention business, and other factors.
-Now, October is one of Walt Disney World’s busiest months of the year.
+Now, October is one of Walt Disney World’s busier months.

 We recommend utilizing our 1-Day Disney Park Itineraries & Touring Plans to make the most of your October experience at Walt Disney World.
 These will help you avoid the crowds, but more importantly, save you time waiting in line (since crowds and wait times are not the same).